KingTechnician/MyJournal/README.md

 A user would only have to keep up with their keys, and use those keys to open certain files.

-There are four files that encompass the MyJournal desktop app (at this time):
+The following are the files that encompass the MyJournal desktop app (at this time):

 * HeavyEncryption - .java file that uses the javax.crypto resources to perform encryptions and decryptions in AES-256, when given a key.

+* JournalApp - .java file that holds the initializer for the app.
+Starts the app and creates the main screen.

+* JournalStage - .java file that holds a function that returns the editor for .mjor files.

 * OpenFileButton - .java file that holds a function that returns an ActionEvent for opening .mjor files.